RobinNaumann/rescuemule/README.md

 ##### Services

-the app provides a global `TopologyService`.
+the app provides a global `Networks`.
 This can be used to send and listen for messages across the network.
-The service is a singleton and can be accessed from anywhere in the app via the `topologyService` constant.
+The service is a singleton and can be accessed from anywhere in the app via the `networksService` constant.

-- **custom routing**: To define your own routing logic, extend the `RoutingService` class and pass your class as a router to the `TopologyService` constructor.
+- **custom routing**: To define your own routing logic, extend the `RoutingManager` class and pass your class as a router to the `NetworksService` constructor.

-- **add network**: The `TopologyService` also takes the instance of a `ConnectionsService` as a parameter.
-This service is responsible for managing the connections to the different protocols.
-You can define your own network by extending the `NetworkService` class and passing your class as a network to the `ConnectionsService` constructor.
+- **add network**: The `NetworksService` also takes the instance of a `ConnectionsManager` as a parameter.
+This is responsible for managing the connections to the different protocols.
+You can define your own network by extending the `NetworkService` class and passing your class as a network to the `ConnectionsManager` constructor.

 ### contacts